 Finally, support from fans can be a heady source of motivation and encouragement for independent creators struggling to make a career out of something they love.

 As cheesy as it sounds, by supporting their work, you’re essentially helping them make their dreams come true.

 The best part?

 Showing your support doesn’t have to require a lot of time or money.
 Most of the things listed here only take a few minutes to do and don’t cost a thing.

 10 Ways to support your favorite games and indie game creators

-Ready to show your appreciation and support?
+Ready to show your appreciation?
 There are many ways to support your favorite games and game creators.
 Below are 10 ideas to get you started.